 Why is diet so important?

 |Green leafy vegetables such as kale or spinach and cruciferous vegetables such as broccoli, cauliflower or Brussel sprouts

-|Pineapple, papaya, mango and guava
+|Exotic fruits such pineapple, papaya, mango and guava

 |Pumpkin, sunflower and sesame seeds

 |Fresh herbs and spices including parsley, rosemary, thyme, turmeric and cumin.

 |Water!
 Plus herbal tea options such as golden rod